nspcc-dev/neofs-spec/20-api-v2/object.md

 * __NEOFS__EXPIRATION_EPOCH \
   Tells GC to delete object after that epoch (but object is available throughout the epoch specified in this attribute).
+* __NEOFS__ASSOCIATE \
+  Associated object.
+For TOMBSTONE, LOCK object types it defines object to delete and to lock accordingly.
+For objects of 2.18+ API version, it is the only way to delete/lock objects.
+It MUST be a single stringified (according to [refs.ObjectID] message) object ID with no leading or trailing spaces.
 * __NEOFS__TICK_EPOCH \
   Decimal number that defines what epoch must produce object notification with UTF-8 object address in a